irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Extent of skill changes is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
 Check out whatever you think might be interesting :)

 Most perks received minor updates to improve their design (mostly for DS difficulty), with only 3 perks gaining "major" reworks.
 Don't forget to go over general (or "neutral") perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks, and by extension to all builds.
-Additionaly, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".
+Additionally, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".

 ### Weapon Changes
 <ins>Damage and ammo:</ins>